Ali-Mikael/Pen-testing/h7-sUp3rSeCure1.md

 # G) Flag Preparation
 **Objective**
-- Prepare your machine for the course finale A.K.A Capture The Flag
+- Prepare your machine for the grand finalè A.K.A Capture The Flag
 - If you already have a working Kali VM on a normal (amd64) PC, you don't really have to do anything in this section